George V station: Platforms

 George V is a standard station: it has two platforms 90 metres long separated by the metro tracks located in the centre and the vault is elliptical.
-A 15-metre-long crypt, whose ceiling rests on closely spaced pillars, has extended the stations length at its western end since the line was switched to six-car trains in the 1960s.
+A 15-metre-long crypt, whose ceiling rests on closely spaced pillars, has extended the station's length at its western end since the line was switched to six-car trains in the 1960s.
 The decoration is in the style used for the majority of metro stations, combined with the specific layouts of this line since its automation.
 The lighting canopies are white and rounded in the Gaudin style of the Metro Renewal of the 2000s, and the bevelled white ceramic tiles cover the walls, the vault and the tunnel exits and corridor outlets.
 The vault of the crypt is painted white, while its columns are covered with small dark tiles.
 The advertising frames are made of white ceramic and the name of the station is inscribed in Parisine font on backlit panels, most of which are incorporated into wooden boxes.
 The platforms are equipped with green Akiko seats and have half-height screen doors.